Ambo2/data-analysis-and-visualization-react-component/README.md

 #### ParableAnalyzer

-A sample analyzer component that squares all numeric data items.
+A sample analyzer component calculates the density estimation data items.
 See the implementation in [`ParableAnalyzer.jsx`](./src/ParableAnalyzer.jsx).

-Another approach could involve returning points for a parabolic regression (would be better).
+Another approach could involve returning points for a  Kernel Density plot.
 But not in this simple example.

 #### D3LinePlot

-A D3.js component for visualizing data as a line plot.
+A D3.js component for visualizing data as a Kernel Density plot.
 See the implementation in [`D3LinePlot.jsx`](./src/D3LinePlot.jsx).

 #### SvgDownloadButton Component